marco-gagliardi/carpenter/README.md

 # About this project

 This project uses React, redux, webpack, and Babel.
+It DOES NOT use `create-react-app` and `react-scripts`

 You can refer to this README for basic command and structure.